Prevailing Wage and Davis-Bacon Compliance in South Dakota

 Does South Dakota have its own prevailing wage law?

-No, South Dakota does not have a state-specific prevailing wage law.
-However, federally funded public works projects in South Dakota are subject to the federal Davis-Bacon Act, which requires contractors to pay workers prevailing wages as determined by the U.S. Department of Labor.
+No. South Dakota has no state-specific prevailing wage law and has not enacted one.
+Federally funded public works projects follow the federal Davis-Bacon Act, which requires contractors to pay workers prevailing wages set by the U.S. Department of Labor at the $2,000 contract threshold.

 How are prevailing wage rates determined for public works projects in South Dakota?